 - Oral medications derived from Vitamin A that help control moderate to severe psoriasis.

-- Biologic medications that work at the immune system level to target the proteins that cause inflammation and excess skin cell production.
-The top injectable biologics prescribed by Midwest Dermatology include:
+- Biologic medications – injectable protein based drugs derived from living cells, cultured in a laboratory.
+These highly effective medications work at the immune system level to target the proteins that cause inflammation and excess skin cell production.

 - Light therapy, including: